 Promoting walking and biking in schools

 The SF Bicycle Coalition is proud to be a partner in San Francisco's Safe Routes to School Program which aims to raise a new generation of walkers and bikers by making biking, walking and even carpooling to school easier for parents and kids through education, safer streets and incentives.
-As a part of the program, the San Francisco Bicycle Coalition teaches classes to Kindergarten and 1st grade classrooms about healthy, green and fun ways to get to school.
-To support families in walking and biking more each day we provide parent training in each of our program schools- listed below.
-We also organize our yearly San Francisco Bike to School Day event each spring which is open to all public and private schools through 12th grade.The San Francisco Safe Routes effort is led by the SF Department of Public Health and supported by the San Francisco Bicycle Coalition, the SF Unified School District, SF Municipal Transportation Agency, SF Police Department, Department of Children, Youth and Families, SF Department of Environment, Walk San Francisco, and the YBIKE Program.
+As a part of the program, the San Francisco Bicycle Coalition teaches families about healthy, green and fun ways to get to school.
+To support families in walking and biking more each day we provide parent training: Encouragement workshops, bike train and walking school bus orientations, in each of our program schools- listed below.
+We also organize annual San Francisco Bike to School Day to take place April 21-25 2014 and open to all public and private schools through 12th grade.The San Francisco Safe Routes effort is led by the SF Department of Public Health and supported by the San Francisco Bicycle Coalition, the SF Unified School District, SF Municipal Transportation Agency, SF Police Department, Department of Children, Youth and Families, SF Department of Environment, Walk San Francisco, and the YBIKE Program.

 The Safe Routes to School program is running at the following elementary schools:

 A majority of the students at these schools live within one mile of their school, so there's an excellent opportunity to increase the number of kids who get to school by bike and foot.
 Starting with the 2011-2012 school year, the SF Unified School District updated their "student attendance area" policy to allow children to more easily attend their neighborhood school.
 This change will help more San Francisco elementary school families attend schools within safe walking and bicycling distance within a decade.